CemraJC/mr-kekkles-stickers/README.md

-# penguin-stickers
+# Mr Kekkles, the Bouncy Penguin of Adventure!

-The official home of the Facebook™ Penguin Stickers
+The official home of the Facebook™ Penguin Stickers, starring Mr Kekkles, the cute lovable penguin.

 ## Licensing